kelsdoerksen/giga-connectivity/docs/index.md

 ### Panama (PAN)
-&rarr; Total number of uniques schools: 2723
+&rarr; Total number of uniques schools: 2723 <br>
-&rarr; Number of schools in test set with connectivity: 487 &rarr; Number of schools in test set without connectivity: 330
+&rarr; Number of schools in test set with connectivity: 487 <br>
+&rarr; Number of schools in test set without connectivity: 330 <br>

 * The hard predictions were right 78.95% of the time
 * Average accuracy with 5-fold cross validation is: 79%